k2view-academy/K2View-Academy/articles/39_fabric_catalog/plugins/05_relations_creation.md

 The ```fieldTypeIncludeList``` plugins input parameter controls which field data types are considered when creating relations.

-By default, it is set to STRING, INTEGER, REAL for this plugin.
-The valid values are: STRING, INTEGER, REAL, DATETIME, DATE, BOOLEAN.
+By default, this parameter is set to the STRING, INTEGER or REAL data type for this plugin.
+The valid values are STRING, INTEGER, REAL, DATETIME, DATE and BOOLEAN.

 ## Reference by Query Analysis

 The purpose of the **Reference by Query Analysis** plugin (introduced in Fabric V8.3) is to identify possible foreign key references between datasets by analyzing JOIN operations in the queries of the input SQL file.
-Whenever a JOIN is found, the datasets of this JOIN become candidates for creating the *refersTo* relations.
+Whenever a JOIN is found, its datasets are considered candidates for creating the *refersTo* relations.

 The plugin then evaluates the candidate datasets using the matching rules described below.
 When one of the rules matches, a *refersTo* relation is created, with the direction being *childDataset refersTo parentDataset*.
-The relation is created with a score of the matching rule.
+The relation is created with a score of that matching rule.

 Some database management systems (such as Oracle) support automatic generation of **audit files**.
 These files record activities within the database by tracking executed SQL queries, user logins, schema changes, privilege escalations, and other events.
-Audit file can be used to create an input SQL file for the plugin analysis.
-File transformation is required, to remove all information other than the SQL queries.
-This transformation can be performed by creating a Broadway flow in your project that will transform file to the required format.
+An audit file can be used for creating an input SQL file for the plugin analysis.
+However, the audit file must first be transformed to remove all information except the SQL queries.
+This transformation can be done by creating a Broadway flow in your project, which converts the file to the required format.

 This plugin is useful when a source does not have predefined foreign key constraints.
-Note that this plugin is inactive by default.
-If needed, the plugin should be set to active.
+Note that this plugin is inactive by default and must be manually activated if needed.

 #### Matching Rules

 The following matching rules are applied by the plugin.
-Note that the rule is applied only if its score is **above** the plugin's threshold.
-Otherwise the rule is skipped.
+Note that the rule is applied only if its score **exceeds** the plugin's threshold; otherwise, the rule is skipped.

 * ```singleFieldPkAndNotPk``` — dataset1 has a single PK field and dataset2 has a non-PK field, while both of these fields are part of the same JOIN statement.
   * The relation *dataset2 refers to dataset1* is created.
-* ```commonFieldsInBothPk``` — common fields that are part of the PK in both datasets, but dataset1 has less PKs than dataset2.
+* ```commonFieldsInBothPk``` — common fields that are part of the PK in both datasets, where dataset2 has more PKs than dataset1.
   - The relation *dataset2 refers to dataset1* is created.
 * ```sameFieldNamesPk``` — common fields that are part of the PK in both datasets, and both datasets have an identical number of PKs.
   - The relation is created and its direction is random.